ueler/ng-lazyload-script/README.md

 don't want to add the library to ``index.html``.

-🌟 This library provides a service to lazy load javascript libraries when you need them, one a component and service basis.
+**This library provides a service to lazy load javascript libraries when you need them, one a component and service basis.**

-#### Features
+### Features
 - Provides an Angular service to load javascript files.
 - The service loads each library only once, i.e. remembers which libraries were already loaded.
 - You can subscribe to the returned observable to execute code relying on the lazy loaded script.